 - Worldwide, more than 199,000 people were estimated to have died from NHL (all subtypes combined) in 2012, with mortality rates varying across the world.

-- Around 7 in 10 people diagnosed with NHL (all subtypes combined) will survive the disease for at least five years.
+- Around 7 in 10 (69%) of people diagnosed with Non-Hodgkin lymphoma cancer in England and Wales survive their disease for five years or more (2010-11).

-- Survival for NHL (all subtypes combined) is higher for younger patients.
-More than 8 in 10 patients aged 15-49 years old will survive the disease for at least five years, compared with less than 4 in 10 patients aged 80 and over.
+- More than 8 in 10 people diagnosed aged 15-39 survive their disease for five years or more, compared with around 4 in 10 people diagnosed aged 80 and over.